magda-io/magda-config/README.md

 This is a simple boilerplate that allows you to quickly set up a Magda instance.

 # Getting Started
-Before you start you need to get A Kubernetes Cluster.
+Before you start you need to get a Kubernetes cluster.
 If you just want to give this a try locally, you can use [Docker for Desktop](https://www.docker.com/products/docker-desktop) on MacOS or Windows, or [Minikube](https://kubernetes.io/docs/setup/minikube/) on Linux.
 Either way make sure the VM has at least 2 CPUs and 4gb of RAM.
 Alternatively you can run this in the cloud - we use [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm](https://docs.helm.sh/using_helm/).